ArminJo/Arduino-BlueDisplay/examples/SimpleTouchScreenDSO/README.md

   - no attenuator (pin 8+9 left open).
   - passive attenuator with /1, /10, /100 attenuation (pin 8 connected to ground).
   - active attenuator (pin 9 connected to ground) - still experimental.
 - Using 1.1 volt internal reference.
-5 volt (VCC) is also selectable and is useful if no attenuator is attached.
+5 V (VCC) is also selectable and is useful if no attenuator is attached.

 - Integrated frequency generator using 16 bit Timer1.
 Frequency from 119 mHz (8.388 second) to 8 MHz
 - Integrated PWM Waveform generator for sinus, triangle and sawtooth using 16 bit Timer1.
 Frequency from 1.9 mHz to 7.8 kHz